Mats Hummels: International career

+In the UEFA Euro 2016 in France Hummels was part of the starting line-up in every match he has played in.
+After topping the group stage, his team would go on to win against Slovakia in the round of 16 as well as Italy in the quarter-finals in which Hummels scored his penalty in the penalty shoot-out.
+Hummels would miss the semi-final against France due to a yellow card suspension, which resulted in a 0–2 loss for Germany.

 On 10 November 2017, Hummels captained Germany for the first time in a 0–0 draw with England at Wembley Stadium.

-On 4 June 2018, Hummels was named in Germany's final 23-man squad for the 2018 FIFA World Cup.
-On 23 June, he missed the second group stage match of the tournament due to a minor injury though his side won the match against Sweden with a 2–1 victory.
-He returned to the side for the final group fixture against South Korea on 27 June, but missed several chances from headers after moving up front during the second half in Germany's unsuccessful attempts to score; ultimately they were defeated 2–0 and eliminated from the tournament.
+Hummels was named in Germany's final 23-man squad for the 2018 FIFA World Cup.
+On 23 June, he missed the second group stage match of the tournament due to a minor injury though his side won the match 2–1 against Sweden.
+He returned to the side for the final group fixture against South Korea on 27 June, but missed several chances from headers after moving up front during the second half in Germany's unsuccessful attempts to score; ultimately they were defeated 2–0 and eliminated from the tournament for the first time in the association's history.

 On 5 March 2019, national team coach Joachim Löw confirmed that he would plan without Hummels for the foreseeable future, along with his club teammates Jérôme Boateng and Thomas Müller.

-On 19 May 2021, Hummels, along with Müller, was included in Germany's final 26-man squad for UEFA Euro 2020, confirming Low's reversal of his decision to exclude the players from the national side.
+On 19 May 2021, Hummels, along with Müller, was included in Germany's final 26-man squad for UEFA Euro 2020 under the same manager.
 In his first match of Euro 2020, Hummels scored an own goal to grant France a 1–0 win, which was Germany's first own goal in the competition, and the first in a major tournament since Berti Vogts' own goal in the 1978 FIFA World Cup.

-In November 2022, he was not named in the 26-man squad for Germany for the 2022 FIFA World Cup in Qatar.
+Hummels was not named in Hansi Flick's 26-man Germany squad for the 2022 FIFA World Cup in Qatar.

+In the 2023–24 season, Julian Nagelsmann called up Hummels for the first time after two years.
+On his comeback Hummels would go on to win 3–1 in an away match against the US national team.
+His last match for the national team remained the 2–0 away defeat against Austria in November 2023.

+Despite his performances in the Champions League, Nagelsmann did not call Hummels up in Germany's 26-man squad for the UEFA Euro 2024 hosted on home soil.